I build software around three principles: correctness, observability, and security.

 Correctness

-This sounds obvious, but it's rare.
-Most bugs exist because someone thought "this probably works" instead of proving it does.
+Correctness means the software does what it claims to do.
+Many bugs exist because someone thought "this probably works" instead of proving it does.

 Boundaries that mean something